Image with graphics of different housing types

 What This Means for Your Property

-Under the new legislation, your home—or homes in your area—may be rezoned to allow a variety of unit types ranging from secondary rental suites to townhouses, or other forms of small-scale multi-unit housing.
-View the map above to see if you live in a neighbourhood subject to this Provincial legislation and Zoning Bylaw changes.
+Under the new legislation, your home—or homes in your area—may have been rezoned to allow a variety of unit types ranging from secondary rental suites to townhouses, or other forms of small-scale multi-unit housing.
+View the map above to see if you live in a neighbourhood that was affected by the Provincial legislation and Zoning Bylaw changes.

 • The Province required Local Governments to update their Zoning Bylaws to allow small-scale multi-unit housing and to designate TOAs by bylaw by June 30, 2024.
 On June 25, 2024, Council of the City of Pitt Meadows adopted amendments to the Zoning Bylaw and designated the lands adjacent to the Pitt Meadows and Maple Meadows West Coast Express Stations as TOAs